Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 2021 61°F 74°F 80% 5 mph SW Hot Unusually warm and humid — race-day struggles widespread.
 Multiple heat-related medical stops.
 Finish times ran 10–20 min slower than goal for many runners.

-The practical rule for Pittsburgh: in cool years (start below 55°F, humidity below 70%), the hills are manageable and goal times are very achievable.
-In warm or humid years, add conservative buffer to your goal — the climbs amplify heat stress significantly more than flat courses do, and the descent from Squirrel Hill offers no shade.
+The practical rule for Pittsburgh: in cool years (start below 55°F, humidity below 70%), the Forbes Ave climb is manageable and goal times are very achievable.
+In warm or humid years, add conservative buffer to your goal — the Birmingham Bridge climb amplifies heat stress significantly more than flat-course exertion does, and the East End plateau from miles 14–21 offers minimal shade.
 Whatever the forecast, the hill adjustments in this calculator remain accurate.

 Boston Qualification